-With the River Avon at its heart, the golden town of Bradford on Avon lies at the southern edge of the Cotswolds, surrounded by glorious countryside.
-It is no wonder that this special place has drawn people to the area since the Iron Age – for many different reasons.
+The golden town of Bradford on Avon sits at the southern edge of the Cotswolds, surrounded by glorious countryside.
+It is no wonder that our incredible town has drawn people in since the Iron Age.

-The Saxons drove their carts across the ‘broad ford’ that gave the town its name, and you can follow in their path today, on your way to the impressive Tithe Barn – described by English Heritage as:
+The Saxons drove their carts across the broad ford – which gave the town its name.
+To this day you can follow their path on your way to the Tithe Barn which English Heritage describes as:

-Wander back into town along the canal or riverside, and you can’t miss the superb town bridge – parts of which date back to the 13th century – that replaced the ford.
-Its nine arches span the Avon, and at its centre is a medieval pilgrim chapel, later converted into a ‘lock-up’ for undesirables.
-Although the Town Council hold the keys, rest assured it is now only open to visitors on World Heritage Open Days!
+Wander back into town along the canal or riverside and you can’t miss the superb town bridge – parts of which date back to the 13th century – that replaced the ford.

-Nowadays, the cottages, mills and industrial premises of old, independent shops, accommodation and a host of great places to wine and dine.
-The town is well connected by road, rail, water – and even hot air balloon – to other nearby tourist destinations making it the perfect place to visit, whether for just a day or as a base for your stay in the South West.
+The town is well connected by road, rail and water to other nearby tourist destinations making it the perfect place to visit, whether for just a day or as a base for your stay in the south west.

-Or to find out more about our history why not check out the Bradford on Avon Museum
+To find out more about our history why not check out the Bradford on Avon Museum.